OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 It's compulsory that you import vCenter datastores before trying to deploy a VM and you must be sure that the datastores are shared by every ESX host in the cluster.

+Step 2.
 Specifying how the disks are copied
 --------------------------------------------------------------------------------

 OpenNebula instructs vCenter to "move all disk backing an disallow sharing".
 That means that vCenter will create a full clone of the disks inside the template, and that full clone flattens all disks from the parent-most to the child-most disk.